 Note that the notions of $\infty$-length spaces and length spaces are the same.
 Clearly, any geodesic space is a length space and any $R$-geodesic space is $R$-length.

-\begin{thm}{Example} Let $\spc{X}$ be obtained by gluing a countable collection of disjoint intervals $\II_n$ of length $1+\tfrac1n$ where for each $\II_n$ one end is glued to $p$ and the other to $q$.
+\begin{thm}{Example} Consider a metric space $\spc{X}$ obtained by gluing a countable collection of disjoint intervals $\II_n$ of length $1+\tfrac1n$ where for each $\II_n$ one end is glued to $p$ and the other to $q$.
 Then $\spc{X}$ carries a natural complete length metric such that $\dist{p}{q}{}=1$, but there is no geodesic connecting $p$ to~$q$. \end{thm}